Bureau

 Group: Socialists & Democrats

 Marc Angel has been a Member of the European Parliament since December 2019 and became Co-President of the LGBTI Intergroup in January 2020.
-Marc has over 25 years of HIV/AIDS advocacy and was appointed UNAIDS Champion for the 90-90-90 targets.
+On 18 January 2023, Marc was elected Vice-President of the European Parliament.

 Read more: Marc Angel’s profile on the European Parliament website